VCG-team/DiffSegmenter-webpage/README.md

 # DiffSegmenter-webpage

 Webpage for "Diffusion Model is Secretly a Training-free Open Vocabulary Semantic Segmenter".
-Official implementation is [here](https://github.com/VCG-team/DiffSegmenter).
+Official implementation for DiffSegmenter is [here](https://github.com/VCG-team/DiffSegmenter).

 # Acknowledgements